mprestin77/oci-node-maintenance-handler/README.md

 NAMESPACE     NAME                      READY   STATUS    RESTARTS   AGE
 ```

 To check that the node is uncordoned after node maintenance ends, repeat this step with **Event Type** set to **Instance Maintenance Event - End**.
-After sending this event using send_event.sh script the node must be uncordoned.
+After sending this event using send_event.sh script the node must be uncordoned:
 ```text
 kubectl get nodes
 NAME          STATUS                     ROLES   AGE   VERSION